-If you’re not one of 1000 people on the Mount Kilimanjaro hike who are evacuated each year or one of the 10 people trekking Kilimanjaro who die from altitude sickness (yes, there are deaths on Mt Kilimanjaro each year), you’ll have a grand achievement under your belt.
+And if you’re not one of 1000 people on the Mount Kilimanjaro hike evacuated each year or one of the 10 people who die from altitude sickness while trekking Kilimanjaro, you’ll have a grand achievement to bore your grandchildren with forever.

-The good news is you don’t have to be an expert hiker to tackle consider climbing Kilimanjaro.
-But before you rush off to make a booking, you need to do some planning.
+The good news is you don’t have to be an expert hiker to consider climbing Kilimanjaro but before you rush off to make a booking, you need to do some planning.

 Mt Kilimanjaro Map